-Belarus protest movement in full swing this year.
+Belarus protest movement swing this year in full.
 So far it has resulted into the tricky abolition of the controversial "Decree on parasitism".
 We wondered what causes dissatisfaction with the authorities in other countries.
 And our first close-up – Romania and the protests in February 2017, that have brought 600 thousand people to the streets.
 The film director and activist Andrei Daskalesku – on obscurantism of the Romanian authorities and sens(less)ness of the protest movement.

 Who we talk to: Andrei Daskalesku, 32 years – Romanian documentary filmmaker.
 After working with sound in the BBC World Service Romania and in the films of Francis Ford Coppola and Walter Murch, he began making his own films.
 The first of them – ‘Constantine and Elena’ – won the First Appearance awards at IDFA and several other prizes elsewhere.
 This year at Berlinale we've watched his new movie ‘Planet Petrila’ – about the cooperation of artists and the public in order to preserve the historic mine in the town of Petrila.
 In February 2017 Andrei has been one of the few who filmed the protests outside Bucharest.

 Why to protest?
 This February, two weeks in a row Romanians across the whole country have been protesting against the new law, secretly adopted by Social Democratic Party, which has just come to power.
 This law shall be exempt from liability for acts of corruption at the sum of bribes less than 47 thousand dollars.
 600,000 people rushed to the streets to express their revolt.
 Currently, the law is canceled.